Elsys-Design/DIGITAL-VERIFICATION-COCOTB/tests/README.md

 are launched without any DUT), we cannot use it.
 Another solution would be to change the logger's formatter to still have access to the framework's custom logs.

+#### Warning
+The Time module is used (and tested) in these automatic tests.
+This module uses the simulator's time unit designed by cocotb as 'step'.
+However, during unit testing there is not DUT and no simulator, so the simulator precision defaults to 1fs.
+This shows a warning but it's actually a good behaviour for the tests because GHDL's precision is fixed at 1fs unless a specific backend is used (see https://ghdl.github.io/ghdl/using/InvokingGHDL.html#cmdoption-ghdl-time-resolution).

 ### Manual tests
 - Manual tests are scripts that print their outputs.
 They are not self checking.